danidiaz/gueb/README.md

 What's this?
 ============

-A command line tool that takes a shell command as parameter and allows users to invoke it repeatedly from the web using REST calls.
+A command line tool that allows users to trigger/cancel the execution of predefined shell scripts, by way of a REST interface.

-Yeah, it does sound unsafe.

 Development
 ===========